RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 	![screenshot](snow-minmax.png)

-+ You can also slow down the snowball, by reducing the power slightly as it flies through the air.
++ You can also slow down the snowball by reducing the power slightly as it flies through the air.
 Add this code block to your snowball's `when I receive [throw]` {.blockevents} code:

 	```blocks
 		change [power v] by (-0.25)